about us

 Walk through the doors of the Community Food Club and you will find a grocery store stocked with fresh fruits and vegetables, eggs, milk, cheese, meat and dry goods.
 Members complete their shopping trip at the checkout lane and receive a receipt that shows the order total and the remaining point balance.

-Member households pay $11-$15 for a 30 day membership and are given an allotment of points based on their household size.
+Member households pay $11-$15 for a 30 day membership and are given an allotment of points based solely on their household size.
 Point values are assigned to each food item at the Community Food Club and members select the foods that best meet their families needs.
 Members may shop as often as they wish, up to once per day, until all of their points are used.
 Dignity and choice are the hallmarks of the Community Food Club model.

 What differentiates the Community Food Club from a traditional grocery store?
 The price!
 Fruits and vegetables are the lowest priced items in the store while processed foods and snacks are the among the highest.
 This model helps increase food security in general; providing our members access to fresh produce and other healthy foods.